signetlabdei/ns3-mmwave-hbf/src/mmwave/doc/mmwave.rst

 calls the method StartRxData () or StartRxCtrl (), respectively.
 If the signal is neither a mmWave data nor mmWave control signal, or it belongs to another cell, it is treated as interferer.
+Figure :ref:`fig-mmwave-spectrum-phy-rx` shows the call graph in case of data reception.

 .. _fig-mmwave-spectrum-phy-rx:

 .. figure:: figures/mmwave-spectrum-phy-rx.*
    :align: center

+   Call graph for data reception.

 Reception of a data signal
 ##########################